AndreiBarsan/andreibarsan.github.io/index.md

-I'm a PhD candidate in the [Machine Learning Group](http://learning.cs.toronto.edu/) at the University of Toronto, focusing on computer vision and deep learning for autonomous robotics.
+I'm a PhD candidate in the [Machine Learning Group](http://learning.cs.toronto.edu/) at the University of Toronto, focusing on computer vision and deep learning for robotics and long-term autonomy.
 I started in September 2017, under the supervision of
 <a href="http://www.cs.toronto.edu/~urtasun">Professor Raquel Urtasun</a>.

 In addition to this, I am also a full-time researcher at [Uber Advanced Technologies Group (ATG)](https://www.uber.com/info/atg/) Toronto, also led by Professor Urtasun, working on applying my research to the challenges associated with autonomous driving in the real world.

-In addition to machine learning and computer vision, my research interests include robotics and long-term autonomy.
-I am also interested in machine learning security, and I believe that more research is needed in this area (together with its complementary subfield, interpretability), given the growing influence of various machine learning-powered technologies on our daily lives.

 <h2>Education</h2>